Institut français des relations internationales: Overview

-Ifri is independent from all administrative and financial regulatory authorities and has no affiliation with any political party.
+IFRI is independent from all administrative and financial regulatory authorities and has no affiliation with any political party.
 Its political and intellectual independence is paramount and the Institute chose to diversify its public and private sources of funding.
 Its budget amounts to about 6.5 million Euros, about 70% of which is from private sources.

-Ifri employs 60 people or so, 30 of them being French, and the balance are foreign researchers from various backgrounds.
+IFRI employs 60 people or so, 30 of them being French, and the balance are foreign researchers from various backgrounds.
 More than half of them are less than 40 years old.

-Outside of their research work, every year, Ifri hosts guest speakers from all over the world for them to shed light upon international issues.
+Outside of their research work, every year, IFRI hosts guest speakers from all over the world for them to shed light upon international issues.
 The Institute organizes about 40 conferences each year in Paris (42 in 2011).
-Guest speakers from previous years have included, among others: Nicolas Sarkozy, Dmitri Medvedev, Hu Jintao, Jalal Talabani, Hamid Karzai, Vladimir Putin, Mikheil Saakashvili, Abdoulaye Wade, Vaclav Klaus, Pervez Musharraf, Abdullah Gül, Boris Tadic, Viktor Yanukovych, Paul Kagamé, Herman Van Rompuy, José Manuel Barroso, and Anders Fogh Rasmussen.
+Guest speakers from previous years have included, among others: Nicolas Sarkozy, Dmitri Medvedev, Hu Jintao, Jalal Talabani, Hamid Karzai, Vladimir Putin, Mikheil Saakashvili, Abdoulaye Wade, Václav Klaus, Pervez Musharraf, Abdullah Gül, Boris Tadic, Viktor Yanukovych, Paul Kagamé, Herman Van Rompuy, José Manuel Barroso, and Anders Fogh Rasmussen.